 Horseshoe Bookends: You can create simple western styled bookends, (that are really pretty popular in parts of the country) by welding together two horseshoes at right angles.

-Horseshoe Bookends: You can also create a western style toilet paper holder with a horseshoe.
+Horseshoe Toilet Paper Rack: You can also create a western style toilet paper holder with a horseshoe.

 Table: If you're a bit more ambitious you can start with any basic design of a table and then use horseshoes for the legs and the stand that you will your table top on.
 If you affix a glass top to it so you can see your hard done metalwork it will give you a great western effect.

 Workbench: A good sturdy workbench is a necessity, and a fairly straightforward project.
 You can expand beyond that idea and create a smaller portable bench to accompany it.
 You can also if you're feeling a little more decorative try your hand at creating bases for tables that you can later then finish with a table top out of a material a little more aesthetically pleasing than steel.
 If this interests you then you should study this workbench building tutorial.

 Now that you have some good projects ideas that will build your welding skills lets look at a couple of cool welding projects: